wilsonmar/Salesforce/README.md

 Salesforce Wear https://developer.salesforce.com/wear
 includes a set of apps for Apple Watch, Google Glass, and more wearables that all access Salesforce data via APIs.

+The highest rated 3rd-party apps:

+*    Adobe EchoSign: This application adds enterprise document management functionality to Salesforce.
+EchoSign allows users and clients to view, edit, sign, track, and file cross-platform documents.

+*    Informatica Cloud: This SaaS application is designed to simplify the integration of cloud-based Salesforce data with on-premise systems.
+Using pre-built connectors, Informatica makes it easy to synchronize Salesforce information with ERP, databases, and other on-premise systems.

+*    Marketo Marketing Automation: Marketo is an application designed to integrate marketing efforts with Salesforce.
+It automates and simplifies the creation, support, and monitoring of marketing campaigns, while providing up-to-date information to the sales department.

 ## <a name="Sandbox"> Sandbox</a>
 Sandboxes are copies of your organization in a separate environment.
 They are used for development and testing.